Lokyluck/TheGuardianArticle/README.md

 # TheGuardianArticle
 Using to read the Guardian newspaper.

-This app use API and get JSON data.
+This app uses API and gets JSON data.